maorshutman/tm4c123g-quadrotor/README.md

 Where thrust, yaw, pitch, roll are in [0, 255].
 The underscores are currently unused bytes.

 <h3>System operation</h3>
 <p>On every startup of the flight controller the ECSs are calibrated.
-When the calibration ends the proelors start to rotate at a low angular velocity.
+When the calibration ends the propellers start to rotate at a low angular velocity.
 At this stage the remote control can be used.</p>